opf/openproject/docs/operations/migrating/packaged/packaged-migrating.md

 **The conf.d folder**

-Additional environment, either generated from the wizard or entered by you through `openproject conifg:set` is written to  `/etc/openproject/conf.d/{server,database,other}`.
+Additional environment, either generated from the wizard or entered by you through `openproject config:set` is written to  `/etc/openproject/conf.d/{server,database,other}`.
 Also look through those and check which contain relevant values for your new installation.

 ### Database